arg0NNY/BetterAnimations/docs/reference/animate.md

 ### `hast` <Badge type="info" text="optional" />

-An array of or a single hast [`Element`](https://github.com/syntax-tree/hast?tab=readme-ov-file#element) definition of elements to be mounted inside a Wrapper while the Animation is alive.
+An array of or a single hast [`Element`](https://github.com/syntax-tree/hast?tab=readme-ov-file#element) definition of elements to be mounted while the Animation is alive.
 See [Layout](/create/layout#hast).

-> [!IMPORTANT]
+> [!WARNING]
-> Provided hast nodes are sanitized before being inserted into DOM.
+> Provided hast elements are sanitized before being inserted into DOM.
 See [sanitization schema](https://github.com/arg0NNY/BetterAnimations/blob/main/src/modules/animation/hastSanitizeSchema.js).

+> [!WARNING]
+> `hast` has a limited set of injects that are allowed for use inside it.
+See [Layout](/create/layout#inject-restrictions).

 **Example:**
 ```json